Penalty-Proof Your Tax Return

 Most Americans are addicted to tax refunds.
 This year, the average refund may break $3,000 -- that’s $250 per month.
 More than 75% of U.S. taxpayers give Uncle Sam an interest-free loan year after year.
 Doesn’t it make more sense to get your money when you earn it rather than waiting a year for a refund?
 Many of the remaining taxpayers end up owing money, and some have to fork over an extra 10% penalty for having too little tax withheld throughout the year.

 Both situations are easy to remedy, but you have to act before the end of the year.
 Just file a revised Form W-4 with your employer.
 The more “allowances” you claim on the W-4, the less tax will be withheld; the fewer you claim, the more tax will be withheld.
 You can also ask your employer to withhold a flat amount from your paycheck.

 If you regularly get a refund, you’ve already banked most of it; you’ll still get a refund next spring.
 But you can stop the leakage from your last few paychecks of the year by adjusting your W-4 now.
 Worksheets that come with the W-4 can help you figure out the proper adjustment; you could also struggle through the IRS’s online withholding calculator.

 But we've got a better idea.
 If your current financial situation is similar to last year’s, just use our Tax Withholding Calculator.

-If you have both wage and consulting income and expect to owe money on your tax return, you’ll do better by boosting the taxes withheld from your last few paychecks rather than trying to make up the shortfall with your final estimated quarterly payment due January 17, 2012 (because January 15 is a Sunday and the following Monday is a federal holiday).
+If you have both wage and consulting income and expect to owe money on your tax return, you’ll do better by boosting the taxes withheld from your last few paychecks rather than trying to make up the shortfall with your final estimated quarterly payment due January 15, 2014.

 Taxes that are withheld are treated as if they were spread out evenly throughout the year, so that approach sidesteps an underpayment penalty; the estimated-tax-payment approach does not.